How to do eye tracking research in human-eye resolution VR?

 1. Run any Varjo-compatible application

-2. Turn the 20/20 Eye Tracker on from Varjo Base & user calibration starts automatically
+2. Turn eye tracking on from Varjo Base & user calibration starts automatically

 3. Toggle eye tracking data recording on